 However, for the next 10 years the locomotive was the mainstay of the shunting fleet at Whitehead.

 Numbered No.1 by the Railway Preservation Society of Ireland, the "Carlow diesel" remained a useful member of the running fleet until supplanted by B142.
 This forestalled the tentative plans to fit this locomotive with electric lights and a vacuum exhauster to allow it to shunt the running set of Mk2 carriages.

-On Saturday 28th April the locomotive left the confines of the carriage shed and returned to traffic after nearly 8 years in storage.
-The locomotive has had a full repaint in its original Irish Sugar livery, and various mechanical repairs have also been carried out, hopefully meaning a return to reliable service for small shunts.
+On Saturday 28th April 2018 the locomotive left the confines of the carriage shed and moved again after nearly 8 years in storage.
+The locomotive has had a full repaint in its original Irish Sugar livery, and various mechanical repairs have also been carried out.
+We still remain hopeful that it will return to reliable service for small shunts.